Sold a Sum

 So this is Sold a Sum.

-Not to bash teachers.
+Not to point fingers.

-Not to drag schools.
+Not to assign blame.

 But to ask one honest question: